Mortgage Rate Buy Down With Discount Points With Sellers Concessions

 How Does Buying Down Mortgage Interest Rates Work?

 - A mortgage rate buy down is paying a percentage of the loan, also known as discount points, to reduce the mortgage rate

-- The best mortgage rate the mortgage loan originator can offer the borrower with no points is 4%.
+- The best mortgage rate the loan originator can offer the borrower with no points is 5%

-- Borrowers have the option to get lower mortgage rates by paying discount points.
+- Borrowers have the option to get lower mortgage rates by paying discount points

 Mortgage Rate Buy Down With Points

-- Mortgage borrowers who decide to buy down mortgage rates, it will be classified as a discount fee on mortgage disclosures.
+Borrowers who decide to buy down mortgage rates, it will be classified as a discount fee on mortgage disclosures.

-- The discount fee is normally tax deductible.
+- The discount fee is normally tax-deductible

-- One point is equivalent to one percentage point of the mortgage loan amount.
+One point is equivalent to one percentage point of the mortgage loan amount.

 Reducing Mortgage Rates By Paying Points